Dog Dementia: Dealing with Canine Cognitive Dysfunction

 What’s the most important thing you can do for your beloved canine companion after a diagnosis of dog dementia?
 Be patient.

 Hands down, that’s the best advice I can give.
-There are nights when Inuk requires the same attention as a puppy.
-Some days you’d never know anything was going on in that brain of hers.
-But on her off days, we’re very patient with her.
+There were nights when Inuk required the same attention as a puppy.
+Some days you’d never know anything was wrong in that brain of hers.
+But on her off days, we were very patient with her.
 And you need to be as well.
 Don’t get upset or frustrated, and remember that your dog isn’t acting this way on purpose.
 It isn’t some bid for attention, or a senior “terrible twos” phase.
-Inuk still acts like a puppy some days, and other days her age peeks though.
-Every day, no matter what, she knows she is very much loved.
+Inuk still acted like a puppy some days, and other days her age peeked through.
+Inuk crossed the rainbow bridge last year, but every day, no matter what, she knew she was very much loved.

 The Adored Beast Team